Skip to main content

 Estrogen Metabolism and the COMT Pathway

 One of the most critical processes for anyone on estrogen therapy is its safe detoxification and elimination.
 After estrogen binds to its receptor and delivers its message, it must be metabolized.
 A primary route for this is the Catechol-O-Methyltransferase (COMT) pathway, an enzymatic process that neutralizes estrogen metabolites.
-This pathway is profoundly dependent on and (folate and B12) as cofactors.
+This pathway is profoundly dependent on magnesium and B vitamins (folate and B12) as cofactors.

 A deficiency in these nutrients slows the COMT enzyme’s function.
 This biochemical slowdown can lead to an accumulation of more potent and potentially harmful estrogen metabolites.
 The long-term consequences of this metabolic traffic jam include an increased risk profile and symptoms of estrogen dominance, such as bloating and mood swings, even while on a balanced therapy protocol.